zainsadaqat/math-magicians/README.md

-# Getting Started with Create React App
+# Getting Started with Math Magician using Create React App

+Math Magicians is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to make simple calculations and Read a random math-related quote.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Steps to run the project in your local machine

+Go To Terminal and paste the following command:

+`git clone git@github.com:zainsadaqat/math-magicians.git`

+`cd math-magicianss`

+`npm start`

 ## Available Scripts